crs4/life_monitor/web-app.md

   <img alt="LM - Add workflow from WorkflowHub - choose registry" src="images/add_wf_wfhub.png" width="600" />
 </div>

-Then click on "Workflow" to choose a workflow.
+Then click on "Workflow" to choose a workflow (start typing in the text box to narrow down the possible choices).
 Assuming you've logged in to LifeMonitor via WorkflowHub, you should have access to all your workflows plus any public workflows.
+If you've just registered your workflow with WorkflowHub and cannot find it in the list, try logging out of LifeMonitor and then logging in again.

 <div align="center">
   <img alt="LM - Add workflow from WorkflowHub - choose workflow" src="images/add_wf_wfhub_choose_wf.png" width="600" />